acampove/rx_run3/README.md

     process_rdf(rdf)
 ```

-Once outside the manager, multithreading will be off.
+- Once outside the manager, multithreading will be off.
+- One can use `nthreads=1` to turn off mulithreading
+- Negative or zero threads will raise exception.

 ## Unique identifiers